 If you think you can’t have successful marketing tactics on a small business budget, think again.
 We’d like to share a story about our client, Molly

 If you think you can’t have successful marketing tactics on a small business budget, think again.
 We’d like to share a story about our client, Molly, who was able to have a successful, cost-effective, marketing campaign by being creative.
 It’s a tale of expanding and marketing while on a dime.
+We review a case in this post, however, we cover how to develop marketing strategy for a small business in great detail.

 Molly ran a success yoga practice, which she wanted to expand.
 She was concerned about how she was going to attract new clients to her new location.
 Molly had a successful formula, but most of her current client base came from her personal network and built over time.
 She wanted to grow her business, but she had outgrown her space.
 She knew her new location was perfect, since the demographics of new location were nearly identical to her current.
 But what she didn’t know was how to reach them.
 Sound familiar?